reubenharry/website/content/maths/Probability.md

 $\newcommand{\Z}{\mathbb{Z}}$

 Highly recommend *Machine Learning: A Probabilistic Perspective* by Kevin Murphy as a no-nonsense reference for a whole lot of probabilistic models and inference strategies.

+A useful online reference for basic facts about probability and distributions: https://www.statlect.com/.

 ## PDF of function of random variable